snap-stanford/snap-python/doc/source/reference/GetInDegCnt.rst

 - None

-The following example shows how to use :func:`InDegCnt` in :class:`TNGraph`, :class:`TUNGraph`, and :class:`TNEANet`::
+The following example shows how to use :func:`InDegCnt` with nodes in :class:`TNGraph`, :class:`TUNGraph`, and :class:`TNEANet`::

     import snap